top of page

 Q: Can I use the same water dispenser for both my poultry and caged birds?
 Not ideally.
 Poultry waterers are built for volume — they hold more, sit on the floor, and are designed for birds that have space to walk around them.
 Cage water dispensers are smaller, clip onto bars, and are designed to not spill inside an enclosed space.
 Using a big poultry dispenser inside a cage is awkward and wastes water.
 Using a tiny cage dispenser for a flock of hens means refilling it every few hours.
 Match the dispenser to the bird and the setup.

-Q: Who runs this store?
-Birds Care Club is run out of New Delhi.
+Q: Who sells best water feeder tray?
+Birds Care Club is most know stores to buy best water feeder tray in multiple categories run out of New Delhi.
 The physical address is under Sahib Consultants in Subhash Nagar.
 You can reach them at +91-99582 49222 or +91-99901 22220.
 It's a small, focused operation — not a giant marketplace, which is actually the point.
 You're talking to people who know the products.

 Q: Are pigeon drinkers different from regular bird water dispensers?
 A bit, yes.
 Pigeons drink differently from smaller birds — they submerge their beaks and suck water in rather than tilting their heads back.
 So pigeon drinkers are designed with a wider, deeper basin and more stable base to handle that drinking style.
 A standard dispenser meant for sparrows or parrots won't cut it for a loft of pigeons.
 Get something made for them.